Eaton Collaborates With Rewiri - GuruFocus.com

+- Executive Brian Brickhouse joins CEOs for Electrification coalition of business leaders working across industries to advance electrification priorities

+- Alignment with national coalition furthers Eaton's commitment to sustainability and Home as a Grid approach to the energy transition

-Intelligent power management company Eaton today announced that it is collaborating with Rewiring+America, the leading electrification nonprofit in the U.S., to advance electrification education, awareness and action.
-Additionally, Brian Brickhouse, president, Americas Region, Electrical Sector, has joined Rewiring America’s CEOs+for+Electrification, a national coalition of business leaders committed to furthering sustainability through electrification, beginning with the American household.
-Brickhouse joins the coalition as part of Eaton’s continuing efforts to lead the energy transition through key sustainability initiatives including its Home as a Grid approach, which envisions a future in which homes become both producers and users of energy.
+PITTSBURGH, PA / ACCESSWIRE / January 30, 2023 / Intelligent power management company Eaton today announced that it is collaborating with Rewiring America, the leading electrification nonprofit in the U.S., to advance electrification education, awareness and action.
+Additionally, Brian Brickhouse, president, Americas Region, Electrical Sector, has joined Rewiring America's CEOs for Electrification, a national coalition of business leaders committed to furthering sustainability through electrification, beginning with the American household.
+Brickhouse joins the coalition as part of Eaton's continuing efforts to lead the energy transition through key sustainability initiatives including its Home as a Grid approach, which envisions a future in which homes become both producers and users of energy.

 "Electrification is a core tenet in the ongoing drive to reduce dependence on carbon-based energy sources and deliver on the promise of a sustainable future," said Brickhouse.
 "From enabling the electrification of homes to helping states and municipalities understand how to leverage federal funding for EV charging infrastructure, Eaton is at the forefront of this movement.
 I look forward to working with the CEOs for Electrification coalition as we advance this essential element in the energy transition."